 A new app helps migrants assess recruitment agencies.

-On September 13-14 2018, the ILO and World Bank, with the financial support of the EU, held a consultative workshop, bringing together experts from NSOs, the ILO and World Bank, and research institutes, to determine how best to promote the adoption and production by national statistical agencies of an internationally comparable SDG indicator on recruitment costs.
-A corollary objective was to exchange views on how to strengthen the capacity of national statistical systems to produce such internationally comparable statistics on a regular basis.
+On September 13-14 2018, the ILO and World Bank, with the financial support of the EU, held a consultative workshop to determine how best to promote the adoption and production of an internationally comparable SDG indicator on recruitment costs.

 01 February 2018